-Results 1–10 of 228 for "FAQ"X related to "Meet a psychology icon" Refine Your Search Refine Your Search TopicEducation (38)Law & psychology (3)Addictions (1)Disability (1)Environment (1) 3 more... [+] Natural disasters (1)Therapy (1)Workplace issues (1)Hide detailsDocument TypeFAQXYear2013 (1)2010 (2)Author/ContributorState Advocacy Staff (1) Results 1–10 of 228 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Frequently Asked Questions: Center for Workforce StudiesFrequently asked questions about the Center for Workforce Studies (CWS).FAQ 2.Does the APA have information about international psychology-related meetings?APA's news and event calendar lists national and international meetings relevant to psychology.FAQ 3.When is APA's annual convention?Find out when APA's annual convention will occur this year.FAQ 4.What is the cost of attending the convention?Convention costs depend on membership status and will be determined when you register.FAQ 5.I have a disability.
-What arrangements are available to accommodate me?Contact APA prior to the convention to make arrangements and accomodations for disabilities.
-FAQ 6.What is accreditation?Accreditation is public notification that an institution or program meets standards of quality set forth by an accrediting agency and is committed to self-study and external review to enhance the quality of education and training provided.FAQ 7.Can nonmembers submit convention proposals?A nonmember of APA may submit a proposal if an APA member is a coauthor of the presentation or sponsors the proposal.FAQ 8.What are the qualifications to become licensed as a psychologist in the U.S.?Licensure requirements can be found in the Handbook of Licensing and Certification Requirements for Psychologists in the U.S. and Canada.
+Results 1–10 of 228 for "FAQ"X related to "Meet a psychology icon" Refine Your Search Refine Your Search TopicEducation (38)Law & psychology (3)Addictions (1)Disability (1)Environment (1) 5 more... [+] Ethics (1)Human rights (1)Natural disasters (1)Therapy (1)Workplace issues (1)Hide detailsDocument TypeFAQXYear2013 (1)2010 (2)Author/ContributorState Advocacy Staff (1) Results 1–10 of 228 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Frequently Asked Questions: Center for Workforce StudiesFrequently asked questions about the Center for Workforce Studies (CWS).FAQ 2.Does the APA have information about international psychology-related meetings?APA's news and event calendar lists national and international meetings relevant to psychology.FAQ 3.When is APA's annual convention?Find out when APA's annual convention will occur this year.FAQ 4.What is the cost of attending the convention?Convention costs depend on membership status and will be determined when you register.FAQ 5.Can nonmembers submit convention proposals?A nonmember of APA may submit a proposal if an APA member is a coauthor of the presentation or sponsors the proposal.
+FAQ 6.What is accreditation?Accreditation is public notification that an institution or program meets standards of quality set forth by an accrediting agency and is committed to self-study and external review to enhance the quality of education and training provided.FAQ 7.Mental health insurance under the federal parity lawThe Mental Health Parity and Addiction Equity Act requires private health insurance to provide equal coverage for mental and physical health services.
+FAQ (October 2010)8.I have a disability.
+What arrangements are available to accommodate me?Contact APA prior to the convention to make arrangements and accomodations for disabilities.FAQ 9.What are the qualifications to become licensed as a psychologist in the U.S.?Licensure requirements can be found in the Handbook of Licensing and Certification Requirements for Psychologists in the U.S. and Canada.
 Generally a doctoral degree is required.FAQ 10.Why is accreditation important?Accreditation ensures programs meet nationally endorsed standards, provides a formal process for ongoing evaluation, and allows for discussion of education and training.FAQ Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 228 for "FAQ"X related to "Meet a psychology icon"